MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ## Overview

 Mograph Mentor offers online motion graphics courses, challenging the conventional higher education model in the arts.
 Our on-demand training and mentorship classes enable artists to sharpen their skills and launch successful careers.
-This case study highlight, as a co-founder, how I've reimagined our online presence through a website and brand overhaul.

-## Deliverables

 When I joined Mograph Mentor in late 2018, the company's vision was more extensive than its current trajectory.
 My business partner had passionately embarked on this endeavor as a side-project.
 While the initial steps were commendable, the potential was vast, and to truly tap into it, there was a need for a shift.

 Our mutual goal became clear: transform this side-project into a full-fledged startup with a mission.
 We aimed not just to operate in the motion design world but to revolutionize the way to learn.
 Our mission was to equip artists with new skills, giving them a competitive edge and paving the way for abundant work opportunities.

+## Deliverables

 While strategizing on the business and plotting out marketing blueprints, it became increasingly clear that the company's face, its brand identity, and digital presence, needed a complete overhaul.
 This was more than just a design revamp; it was about setting the tone for what Mograph Mentor would represent in the industry.